A practical, pragmatic and lightweight guide to software architecture, specifically aimed at software developers

 Download the full set of slides

 The pricing model is "per day" rather than "per attendee", based upon my availability and travel.
-The class size is flexible; I've run courses for between 5 and 150 people, although I'd recommend between 10 and 30.
+The class size is flexible; although I recommend between 10 and 20 people.
 From a logistics point of view, all I need is a room with a projector and some whiteboards/flip chart paper.
 I occasionally run public workshops at training providers or conferences but most are private, on-site workshops held directly with organisations.

 Please e-mail me for more details and pricing.